-Steve Jobs once said, “Privacy means people know what they’re signing up for.”
+Steve Jobs once said, “Privacy means people know what they are signing up for.”

-There has been a fundamental shift regarding the privacy of users which has sparked this new era of policies and privacy mandates.
+There has been a fundamental shift regarding the privacy of users which has sparked this new era of policy and privacy mandates

 How do I know if I’m collecting personal information on my website?

 You are collecting personal information on your website if you have a contact form that asks for the user’s name, email, or phone number.
 Also, you’re collecting personal information if you ask for the user’s email to sign them up for an email newsletter.

 You need a Disclaimer if you do any of the following on your website: